joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 >
 >
 Now we will go use the GOEnrichment tool with the new Slim Annotations file and the same study sample.

+> ### {% icon hands_on %} Hands-on:
 >
->
-> ### {% icon hands_on %} Hands-on:
 > 1. **GOEnrichment** <i class="fa fa-wrench" aria-hidden="true"></i>: Run `GOEnrichment`.
 >    - Use the **GOSlim**, **Slim Annotations** and **Mouse population** files.
 >    - Select **'No'** in the Summarize Output option.
 > ![](images/galaxyMouseSlim.png)
 >
->
->    > ## {% icon question %} Question
+>    > ### {% icon question %} Questions
+>    >
 >    > 1.
 What is the difference when you use the GO Slim in data (instead of GO)?
 >    > 2.
 What is the difference when you apply the GO Slim in data (instead of the Summarize option)?
+>    > <details>
 >    >
->    > <details>
 >    > <summary>Click to view answers</summary>
+>    > <ol type="1">
->    > 1.
-In addition to size reduction, the GO Slim shows you an representation of biological information by using high level terms that provide a broad overview of the biology. <br>
+>    > <li> In addition to size reduction, the GO Slim shows you an representation of biological information by using high level terms that provide a broad overview of the biology.</li>
->    > 2.
-The difference between both is the ontology used.
-When we apply the summarize option, the GOEnrichment tool will return a summarized output (as we have seen previously), which uses the original/complete ontology.
-When we opted for GO Slim, the original annotation was summarized and because of this it will generate an even more summarized output, and consequently loses a lot of specification unlike the summarize option.
+>    > <li> The difference between both is the ontology used.
+When we apply the summarize option, the GOEnrichment tool will return a summarized output (as we have seen previously), which uses the original/complete>    > </ol> ontology.
+When we opted for GO Slim, the original annotation was summarized and because of this it will generate an even more summarized output, and consequently loses a lot of specification unlike the summarize option.</li>
+>    > </ol>
 >    > </details>
 >    {: .question}
+>
 {: .hands_on}
->
->
->

 # Interpretation of the results
 The interpretation that is performed on the results will depend on the biological information that we intend to extract.
 Enrichment analysis can be used in validation (e.g., of a protocol for extracting membrane proteins), characterization (e.g., of the effects of a stress in a organism) and elucidation (e.g., of the functions impacted by the knock-out of a transcription factor).
-> Why is different?
+Why is different?
 There is one important point to keep in mind during the analysis: statistically significant is different from biologically meaningful [Referir outra vez o caso do Trapnell?].
 Its possible obtain an some biological or technical insight about the underlying experiment from statistically enriched terms, even if it isn’t readily apparent.
->
->

 Terms that are very generic tend to be difficult to interpret, since the very specific terms are generally not integrative.
 It is intended that terms that are sufficiently specific to transmit substantial biological, however, that are generic enough to integrate multiple genes.
->
->
->

 And now we go use two study samples, one with overexpressed genes and the other with underexpressed genes, from the same study before.

+> ### {% icon hands_on %} Hands-on:
 >
->
->
-> ### {% icon hands_on %} Hands-on:
 > 1. **Upload to the Galaxy** the mouseOverexpressed.txt and the mouseUnderexpressed.txt files.
 >
->
->    > ## {% icon question %} Question
+>    > ### {% icon question %} Questions
+>    >
 >    > How do you know which genes are up- and downregulated? (open the Mouse population file)
+>    > <details>
 >    >
->    > <details>
 >    > <summary>Click to view answers</summary>
 >    > It is through the logFC values that we derive the information whether the gene is up- or downregulated.
 If the logFC value is positive it means that the gene is upregulated, and if it is negative the gene is downregulate.
 >    > </details>
 >    {: .question}
 >
 >    > ### {% icon comment %} Comments
+>    >
 >    > To select the up- and downregulated genes, in addition to logFC values, its also necessary define the p-value.
 In this case was an p-value < 0,01.
+>    >
 >    {: .comment}
 >
 > 2. **GOEnrichment** <i class="fa fa-wrench" aria-hidden="true"></i>: Run `GOEnrichment` for the both files (*mouseOverexpressed.txt* and the *mouseUnderexpressed.txt*).
 >    - Use the **GO**, the **GO annotations _Mus musculus_** and the **Mouse population** files.
 >    - Use the default options.
 > ![](images/galaxyMouseOver.png)
 > ![](images/galaxyMouseUnder.png)
 >
 > 3. This will generate 12 files, 6 for each sample, with the respective names: MF_Result.txt, BP_Result.txt, CC_Result.txt, MF_Graph, BP_Graph and CC_Graph. **Rename** according the sample (under- and overexpressed): MF tableUnder, BP tableUnder, CC tableUnder, MF graphUnder, BP graphUnder, CC graphUnder, MF tableOver, BP tableOver, CC tableOver , MF graphOver, BP graphOver and CC graphOver.
 >
->
->    > ## {% icon question %} Question
+>    > ### {% icon question %} Questions
+>    >
 >    > When analyzing the both tables under and over, what are the related genes, heart or brain?
+>    > <details>
 >    >
->    > <details>
 >    > <summary>Click to view answers</summary>
 >    > The *BP tableUnder* table regards the genes that are more expressed in the brain than in the heart, therefore the terms are related to brain function.
 Unlike the *BP tableOver* table, it has the most expressed gjoanapaulas/enes that are related to the heart.
 >    > </details>
 >    {: .question}
 {: .hands_on}
->
->
->

 # Conclusion
 {:.no_toc}
 Functional enrichment is a good way to look for certain patterns in populations but their analysis can become a complicated process because of its complexity.
 And the way to contorne the complexity, is to apply the summarize in ours sets.
 And thus, we will get an reduction of the complexity and consequently, an major simplicity in the results.